rreilink/PiPyOS/README.md

 * Initfs read-only memory filesystem
   Although ChibiOS provides an interface to a FAT filesystem library, this is currently not implemented in PiPyOS as there is no driver for the SD-card (yet).
 Instead, when building PiPyOS, several required files for starting Python (and additionally, files required for the application) are combined into a binary file.
 PyPiOS exposes these files (read-only) to Python via the open(), read(), readdir() etc. calls from Newlib

+* Python modules for specific functionality
+  E.g. spi, i2c, (for the Raspberry Pi peripherals), pitft (for the Adafruit PiTFT display)

 ## Status and roadmap